UltraMessaging/um_troubleshoot/README.md

 [29west.example.multi.1][LBTRM:10.29.4.121:12091:a7f10561:239.101.3.10:14400[451557767]], End of Transport Session Quitting.... received 10000 messages
 ````
-First thing to note is the presence of three BOS events, and two EOS
+The first thing to note is the presence of three BOS events, and two EOS
 events.
 Of the three BOS events, two of them are for transport session "61",
 which is the "lbmmsrc" command that publishes on two topics.